alexjvr1/T.dalmanni_Genomics_of_meiotic_drive/Electronic_Lab_Book.md

 Initially, the isoseq3 pipeline was run with default settings via the University of Liverpool Sequencing facility up to the final polishing step.

-The data received from Liverpool:
+The data received from Liverpool that we will use.
+These were created using the isoseq3 pipeline to the step just before collapsing:
 ```
+Sample1.polished.hq.bam
+Sample2.polished.hq.bam
 ```